Rules for Club Competitions

 There are three competition categories: (1) Standard, (2) Modified, and (3) CGI/Art.

-(1) The Standard Category includes stereo photographs you have made by any photographic means, whether by digital or film cameras.
-There is no limitation on the amount of digital manipulation you may make to your original photographic film or digital image pair.
-If you start with a 2-D photograph (film or digital) which is your own work, a 2-D-to-3-D conversion of it belongs in this category.
-Images made by film or digital cameras must be converted to a JPEG digital format before submission to a club competition.
+(1) The Standard Category includes stereo photographs made by the entrant using any photographic means, whether by digital or film cameras.
+There is no limitation on the amount of digital manipulation you may make to your original photographic film or digital image pair, however, the majority of the image components must have been produced photographically by the entrant, rather than computer generated or produced by a third party.

-(2) The Modified Category applies when you haven’t created a substantial part of the image yourself, but you have converted someone else’s art or photo into stereo, or you have performed a substantial creative modification to it.
-This category, which must be submitted in digital JPEG format, includes conversions from 2-D to stereo, stereo montages or collages made mostly with images you did not create, and sophisticated restoration and colorizing of vintage images.
-Proper permission from the maker(s) or copyright holder(s) of the original image(s) should be provided when requested by the LA 3-D Club if you want your Modified Category image to be published by the club outside of the club’s “3D News.”
+(2) The Modified Category is for 2D to 3D conversions of images not created by the entrant, or at least not substantially created by the entrant.
+Conversions can be performed by any means.
+The Modified Category also includes stereo montages or collages composed wholly or mostly of images you did not create, and sophisticated restoration and colorizing of vintage images.
+Proper permission from the maker(s) or copyright holder(s) of the original image(s) should be provided when requested by the LA 3-D Club if you want your Modified Category image to be published by the club outside of the Club’s “3D News.”

-(3) The CGI/Art Category is for stereo images which you have created wholly or substantially in the computer or which you have created wholly or substantially using artistic means, such as drawing or painting.
-These images also must be submitted in JPEG format.
+(3) The CGI/Art Category is for stereo images which you have created wholly or substantially using a computer, or which you have created wholly or substantially using artistic means, such as drawing or painting.
+2D to 3D conversions of your own original photographic images, or of computer generated and AI generated images you have made belong in this group.
+The 2D to 3D conversions can be performed by any means.

 The Competition Director shall decide the appropriate category of an image in the event of dispute or uncertainty.

-All images, regardless of Category, must be in digital format.
-These digital format entries must use the uploader (see below), which becomes available starting about a week before the competition, and which remains open until the midnight before the competition.
+All images, regardless of Category, must be in digital JPG format.
+Submitting your digital format entries must done using the competition uploader.
+This becomes available starting about a week before the competition and remains open until the midnight before the competition.

-1. Basic Format: Each stereo image pair to be entered must be stored in a single file, in side-by-side, parallel viewing format (left image on the left, right image on the right, with NO space between them).
+All images should be saved in side-by-side, parallel viewing format (left image on the left, right image on the right, with no gaps, septums, dividers, or space between them).

 Each Category is judged separately.
 The two groups, “A” and “B,” within each category are judged as one complete group.
 All categories are judged on the same evening.